Jayman2000/jasons-nixos-config/README.md

 download it from a separate Tor Browser session. **Make sure that you download a 22.05 image** (as opposed to one for a later version).

+- (2)
-- (2) If you’re installing NixOS on `jasonyundt.website.home.arpa`, then create a VM.
+	- If you’re installing NixOS on `jasonyundt.website.home.arpa`, then create a VM.
 Its specs should match [the specs of Vultr’s $3.50 per month “Regular Performance” VM](https://www.vultr.com/pricing/#cloud-compute).
 Don’t forget to make it a UEFI system and not a BIOS one.

+	- If you’re installing NixOS on `Graphical-Test-VM`, then make sure that the virtual disk you create for it is large enough to store the “Keep Across Linux Distros!”
+Syncthing folder.

 - (2.1) Make sure that you boot into UEFI mode.
 	Once you’re at a command prompt, run